r3naissance/deako_hass_integration/README.md

 # Deako HASS integration

-Component to integrate with Deako using the public local api
+Component to integrate with Deako using Deako's pydeako library

 **This component will set up the following platforms.**